Murder of Jessica Ridgeway: Disappearance

 On October 5, 2012, Ridgeway began walking from her home in Westminster to Witt Elementary School.
 Hours later, Ridgeway's mother learned from the school that Ridgeway had never arrived.
 The mother notified law enforcement of her disappearance that afternoon, resulting in a 17-day search and investigation.
 Investigators canvassed various neighborhoods and collected over 700 DNA samples.

-On October 7, Ridgeway's backpack was found with her glasses and assorted clothing items smelling of urine.
+Two days later, Ridgeway's backpack was found with her glasses and assorted clothing items smelling of urine.
 According to then Chief Deputy District Attorney Hal Sargent, the purpose of the backpack's placement and items was to make clear that Ridgeway was dead.
 On October 10, Ridgeway's torso was discovered in two black bags on 82nd Street of Pattridge Park, Arvada, Colorado.
 The location was 9 mi from Ridgeway's home.
-According to Sargent, it was placed explicitly so that it would be found.
+According to Sargent, the bags were thought to be placed explicitly so they would be found.

 The Westminster Police Department reported that Ridgeway's abduction was connected to an attempted kidnapping of a woman on May 28, 2012.
 The woman reported to authorities that a rag with a chemical odor was placed over her face but that she was able to get away and call 911.
 She described the perpetrator as being white or light skinned, between 18–30 years of age, having brown hair, and being roughly tall.

 Criminal proceedings

 Perpetrator

-Austin Sigg, son of media executive Robert J. Sigg, attended Arapahoe Community College and studied mortuary science.
-According to unsealed court documents, Sigg had become addicted to child pornography at age 12, which therapy had been ineffective in treating.
-Law enforcement found media on Sigg's cell phone that included scenes of human dismemberment, sexual bondage, and rape.
+In 2013, Mindy Sigg called authorities to turn in her son, Austin, for the murder of Ridgeway.
+According to unsealed court documents, Austin Sigg had become addicted to child pornography at age 12, which therapy had been ineffective in treating.
+Law enforcement found media on his cell phone that included scenes of human dismemberment, sexual bondage, and rape.
 According to Sigg's own testimony, his addiction resulted in viewing increasingly more violent material at a steady rate.

+Sigg is also the son of media executive Robert J. Sigg.